Yongsan-Casey Embraces Hope, Courage, and Commitment in 2024

 U.S. Army Garrison Yongsan-Casey held a lunar new year celebration, at Dragon Hill Lodge, Yongsan, Seoul, South Korea Jan.
-19, 2024.
-(U.S. Army photo by Pfc.
-Caelum Astra)
+19. This year is lauded as the Year of the Blue Dragon.
+In Korean culture, dragons are a symbol of courage, strength, prosperity, and hope.

 |Date Taken: